actualsizeboat/monstergenerator/README.md

 The web interface provided at ionme.dev for using this tool, and any other ionme.dev assets that are not part of this repository are the intellectual property of ionme.dev.

-The python code included in this project (except where the above apply) is completely free for you to use.
+The python code included in this project (except where the above apply) is completely free for you to use, with no restrictions.

 # How it works

 ## Generating Attributes

-1. The basic characteristics of the Monster are determined by the end user.
+**1. The basic characteristics of the Monster are determined by the end user.**
   - These basic characteristics are: challenge rating, creature type, and whether or not the creature has legendary actions.
   - Challenge rating supports integer values, and has been sanity tested up to challenge rating 25.
 Higher numbers shouldn't break the code, but you might see really weird stuff.

-2. Based on the creature type, the Monster is assigned an archetype.
+**2. Based on the creature type, the Monster is assigned an archetype.**
   - The list of archetypes follows: strength user, dexterity user, intelligence user, charisma user, wisdom user
   - Basically: Martial, martial, caster, caster, caster
   - For thematic reasons, certain creature types may only be generated with certain archetypes.
 For example, a Beast may be a strength user or a dexterity user; while a Monstrosity may be any archetype.

-3. Based on the assigned archetype, an ability score array is generated.
+**3. Based on the assigned archetype, an ability score array is generated.**
   - This ability score array is influenced by the overall challenge rating, as well as the creature's type.

-4. The Monster's size is determined.
+**4. The Monster's size is determined.**
   - For creatures that tend to have less variance in size (e.g. Humanoids, Celestials, Fey), the size is chosen from a weighted list of valid sizes.
   - For other creatures, size is taken as a function of challenge rating and creature type.
 For example, a low challenge rating Beast will be more likely to generate as Small or Medium while a higher challenge rating Beast will be more likely to generate as a larger size class.

-5. The Monster's alignment is determined based on the creature type.
+**5. The Monster's alignment is determined based on the creature type.**
   - Examples: a Celestial will be any Good alignment; a Fey will be any non-lawful alignment; a Beast will be unaligned.

-6. Based on the creature type, a value called "itemuser" is populated with either "yes" or "no".
+**6. Based on the creature type, a value called "itemuser" is populated with either "yes" or "no".**
 - Examples: Beasts will never use weapons or armor, so itemuser will be "no".
-Humanoids are wildly diverse, with some using natural weapons (claws, bites, etc.) and others using manufactured weapons (swords, bows, so on).
+Humanoids are more diverse, with some using natural weapons (claws, bites, etc.) and others using manufactured weapons (swords, bows, so on).

-7. The Monster's armor class is determined.
+**7. The Monster's armor class is determined.**
   - If the creature is not an item user, the armor class is based on target challenge rating.
   - If the creature is an item user, its ability scores are analyzed to determine the best piece of armor for it to wear.

-8. The Monster's movement types and speed are determined.
+**8. The Monster's movement types and speed are determined.**
   - This is based on creature type and size, and additional movement types (ex: fly, burrow) are weighted by challenge rating.

-9. The Monster's element is determined.
+**9. The Monster's element is determined.**
   - This is largely important for Oozes, Elementals, and Dragons.
 This is mainly used to determine their damage types and resistances.

-10. The Monster's languages are determined.
+**10. The Monster's languages are determined.**
   - This is a function of the creature's intelligence and creature type.

-11. The Monster's saving throws are determined.
+**11. The Monster's saving throws are determined.**
   - Initial saves are based on archetype and creature type.
   - Additional saves are pulled at random from the remaining ability scores, as a function of challenge rating.

-12. The Monster's proficient skills are determined based on its archetype.
+**12. The Monster's proficient skills are determined based on its archetype.**
   - The list of skills is arbitrarily small - effectively, it's only skills that I think may be useful in combat.

-13. The Monster's senses are determined based on its creature type.
+**13. The Monster's senses are determined based on its creature type.**

-14. The Monster's resistances and vulnerabilities are determined based on its creature type and, when applicable, element.
+**14. The Monster's resistances and vulnerabilities are determined based on its creature type and, when applicable, element.**
   - Ex: Oozes are always immune to being knocked prone.
 Elementals are always immune to their element type.

 ## Generating Traits, Reactions, and Actions.
 This is where stuff gets ~~complicated~~ fun.

-15. The Monster's traits are generated.
+**15. The Monster's traits are generated.**
   - The list of possible traits is pulled from all monsters in the SRD.
 Some traits that I felt were too specific have been left out, and some traits have had their text changed to be more "general".
   - For thematic reasons, some traits have been restricted by creature type.
 For example, a Beast will not generate with Limited Telepathy or Sense Magic.
   - For balance, traits have been arbitrarily assigned a value of High, Medium, or Low.
 At challenge rating 1, a Monster will have one trait chosen from the Low list.
 At challenge rating 20, a Monster will have the following: two Low traits, two Medium traits, one High trait.